Mansi-Sun/ABN-Visualization/README.md

 After install the astro cli, make a project folder, then run "astro dev init", it will initialize the airflow frame.

-Then,run "astro dev start", it will start the docker VM.
-Start Airflow on your local machine by running 'astro dev start'.

-This command will spin up 4 Docker containers on your machine, each for a different Airflow component:
+Then,run "astro dev start", it will start the docker VM.This command will spin up 4 Docker containers on your machine, each for a different Airflow component:

 - Postgres: Airflow's Metadata Database
 - Webserver: The Airflow component responsible for rendering the Airflow UI